rsubr/cf-ddns/README.md

 `cf-ddns` first checks if the DDNS IP is updated, and only then calls the Cloudflare API if required making it safe to run `cf-ddns` as a repeated cron job.
 The application is completely stateless and does not use any local storage.

+## How Does This Work?

+1. Get the public IP of the client using [Cloudflare Trace](https://cloudflare.com/cdn-cgi/trace).

+2. Get the current IP address of the DNS record using [Cloudflare DoH](https://developers.cloudflare.com/1.1.1.1/encryption/dns-over-https/make-api-requests/dns-json/).

+3. If the public IP and current IP are different, updated the DNS A record using the [Cloudflare API](https://developers.cloudflare.com/api/operations/dns-records-for-a-zone-patch-dns-record).

 ## Using